Een ogenblik geduld a.u.b.

 Tools

-Goal of the international benchmarking exercise is to assist drinking water- and wastewater utilities in their continuous efforts to improve their services by benchmarking.
-Participation in one of EBCs' programmes is beneficial for three main reasons: First of all, benchmarking offers insight in own performances.
+Goal of the international Benchmarking Programme is to assist drinking water- and wastewater utilities in their continuous efforts to improve their services.
+Participation in the EBC’s programmes is beneficial for three main reasons: First of all, benchmarking offers insight in own performances.
 Secondly, it provides an overview of performance in comparison to peer utilities.
-Thirdly it offers access to the knowledge base of all participants.
+Thirdly, it offers access to the knowledge base of all participants and wide international network.
 EBC developed a variety of tools and deliverables to support the participants in these efforts.

 Participation in the programme results in the following deliverables: